Reason’s why IonQ Inc. (IONQ) is an asset to your trade with current Target Price of $11.20

-At the end of the latest market close, IonQ Inc. (IONQ) was valued at $5.51.
-In that particular session, Stock kicked-off at the price of $5.17 while reaching the peak value of $5.61 and lowest value recorded on the day was $5.15.
-The stock current value is $5.71.Recently in News on August 2, 2022, IonQ to Participate in Third Annual North American Conference on Trapped Ions (NACTI).
+IonQ Inc. (IONQ) is priced at $5.65 after the most recent trading session.
+At the very opening of the session, the stock price was $6.52 and reached a high price of $6.65, prior to closing the session it reached the value of $6.13.
+The stock touched a low price of $6.11.Recently in News on August 2, 2022, IonQ to Participate in Third Annual North American Conference on Trapped Ions (NACTI).
 Co-founder and CTO Jungsang Kim will deliver an invited talk on IonQ Aria and IonQ Forte system updates, in addition to #AQ benchmarking.
 You can read further details here

 IonQ Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $17.86 on 01/04/22, with the lowest value was $4.16 for the same time period, recorded on 05/12/22.